 Hilarión Eslava y Elizondo (1807-1878)

-Miguel Hilarión de Eslava y Elizondo, eminent 19th century Spanish composer, musicologist, and teacher was born in Burlada, near Pamplona, Navarra, on October 21, 1807.
+Miguel Hilarión Eslava y Elizondo, eminent 19th century Spanish composer, musicologist, and educator, was born in Burlada, near Pamplona, Navarra, on October 21, 1807.
 He died in Madrid on July 23, 1878.

 Engraving by V. Irraola